-Summer is almost here, which means lots of new fun.
+Summer is here, which means lots of new fun.
 It’s a great time to refresh your memory on safety precautions to take as you spend the days outside, in the water and on vacation!
-Olathe Health Pediatrician Michael McGinnis, MD, and Robin Spencer, APRN, have provided tips to keep your kids safe and healthy this summer!
+Here are some tips from Olathe Health to keep your kids safe and healthy this summer!

 - Avoid direct sun exposure for babies less than 6 months of age.
 Use the shade canopy on the stroller to help avoid direct exposure.